 An introduction to the key aspects of clinical research such as designing a research question, drafting an analysis plan, understanding the regulatory environment we operate in and more.

 This course is only open to Melbourne Children's employees.

 A comprehensive introduction to the most commonly used methods of statistical analysis in clinical research, with an emphasis on the key underlying concepts and the interpretation of statistical findings including an introduction to the basic principles involved in determining the number of participants that need to be included in a quantitative study.

 This half day course is a hands-on session in a computer lab.
-Participants will work through a recipe for converting raw data into robust cleaned datasets that can support robust, reliable and reproducible research results.
-REDCap and Stata will be used for data entry and data checking, respectively.
+Participants will work through a recipe for converting raw data into clean datasets that can support robust, reliable and reproducible research results.